tyao-t/physical_talent/README.md

 the Heroku App, and App Engine loads the webpage so much faster when it isn't cached! :-)

 Please note that the handicap$ website wasn't created during the hackathon but it was launched to App Engine over the weekend.
 Please also, if possible, take a close look at the images uploaded and the caption under each of them, as they provide wonderful insight into the detailed work performed for each component.
-## Challenges and Accomplishments
-I ran into a variety of configuration, authentication, and usage issues with GCP-AI and BigQuery, etc. I had to find, read, and compare potential solutions online and completely by myself.
-However, I was able to learn many functionalities of GCP from blank within a very tight time window and resolved dozens of issues swiftly and independently during the hackathon.
-## What's next for Physical Talent

 Our plan is to obtain larger and more comprehensive datasets so as to construct robust machine learning models (e.g. logistic regressions, k-th nearest neighbors, etc.), in order to fulfill our purpose of as accurate as possible predictions.